JLonzo707/JLonzo707/README.md

 - 👋 Hi, I’m @JLonzo707
 - 👀 I’m interested in ...
-Basketball, soccer, traveling, PC building, coding and much more.
+Basketball, soccer, traveling, sustainability, PC building, AI, and more.
 - 🌱 I’m currently learning ...
-Python and how to better use GitHub.
+Python and how to better utilize GitHub.
 - 💞️ I’m looking to collaborate on ...
 Any Python projects that are related to my interests.
 - 📫 How to reach me ... email me @ alfredoalonzo995@gmail.com or find me on LinkedIn (Jerry Alonzo)
 - 😄 Pronouns: ...
 He / Him